-Read the adoption leave policy to make sure it meets your needs.
-Remember that if you have any questions you can easily Ask a lawyer.
+Read the Policy to make sure it meets your business’ needs.
+Remember that, if you have any questions, you can Ask a lawyer for advice.

-The adoption leave policy is not a contract and does not need to be signed or agreed to by the employee.
-You can ask employees to sign to an acknowledgement to show that they have received it, but it’s not legally required.
+The Adoption Leave Policy is not a contract and does not need to be signed or agreed to by your staff.
+You can ask staff members to sign an acknowledgement to show that they received it, but it’s not legally required.

 A copy of your Adoption Leave Policy will be stored automatically in your Rocket Lawyer account ‘Dashboard’.
 You should also download and securely store a copy of your Policy for your records.

 Whenever the Policy is amended, keep a copy of each version that has been in force, a record of when it was introduced, and how and when each version was made available to employees.

 The Adoption Leave Policy incorporates statutory requirements regarding adoption leave and pay.
 You should regularly review your Policy (eg once each year) to ensure that it stays up to date.